reframejs/reframe/helpers/wildcard-api/readme.md

 Should I create my API with Wildcard API, RESTful, or GraphQL?

 Doesn't it mean that the server needs to be deployed more often?

+What about mobile & desktop and non-JavaScript clients

 RPC APIs are nothing new, right?